leonorae/HereItIs/PAGE_TESTING.md

 ### List of tests for verifying the rendering of the page
-1. Test:
+1. Form display correct fields:
+   - User able to add new event with correct form questions
+2. Attempt complete message after new data entry
+   - Successful event creation
+4. Correct link to the destination pages
+5. Verify input type and constraints
+   - make sure no int used in str, etc.

 ## 5. Add artist:
 ### Page Title
 Add Artist:

 ### Page Description
 This page allows the user to create a new artist and will prompt for artist details.

-[Insert mockup or hand-drawn image here]
+[Insert mockup or hand-drawn image here]'

+### Parameters Needed for the Page
+- None

 ### Data needed to render the page
-- Webform requesting artist details
-- Artist details (name, type, etc.)
+- Form field for the event details:
+   - Name
+   - Genre
+   - Location

 ### Link destinations for the page